rolonavarro/sql-challenge/README.md

 # SQL-challenge

 * It this repository I analyzed Pewlett Hackard employee data from 1980s to 1990 by using SQL.
 I made a connection with PostgreSQL and  jupyter notbook by using sqlalchemy library.
+* Under the EmployeeSQL folder you can find the data I used for the research, and also you can find a jupyter notebook with all my work.

 ### Data Analysis